SciLifeLab/umi-transfer/README.md

     umi-transfer external [OPTIONS] --in <R1_IN> --in2 <R2_IN> --umi <RU_IN>

 OPTIONS:
-    -c, --correct_numbers    Ensure read numbers 1 and 2 in sequence header of output files.
+    -c, --correct_numbers    Read numbers will be altered to ensure the canonical read numbers 1 and 2 in output file sequence headers.

     -d, --delim <DELIM>      Delimiter to use when joining the UMIs to the read name.
 Defaults to `:`.